 City and Guilds Business Skills

-The Business Skills Diploma is a two year course open to all students who have completed Cambridge 'O' Level, regardless of their results.
+The Business Skills Diploma is a two year course open to all students who have completed IGCSE, regardless of their results.
 The course offers 3 levels of difficulty for each core subject: Essential (Level 1), Intermediate (Level 2) and Advanced (Level 3).
-Level 3 final examinations are written at the end of Upper Six.
-The Business Skills subjects offered by Girls' College do not provide a direct route into a university or varsity college, but do allow entry into their bridging or foundation programmes that some of these institutions run.
+Level 3 Final examinations are written at the end of Upper Six.
+The Business Skills subjects offered by Girls’ College do not provide a direct route into a university or varsity college, but do allow entry into the bridging or foundation programmes that some of these institutions run.
 Generally, these bridging programmes add another year to tertiary education, a small price to pay towards a degree thereafter.

 Core Subjects are as follows: